-Two other signal inputs - "D" and "L" - should be connected to the corresponding common lines - "D" (pin #28) and "L" (pin #30) output signals.
-Read more information about 7-segment displays on the tech guide pages
+Two other signal inputs - "DIN" and "CS" - should be connected to the corresponding common signal lines - "D" (pin #28) and "L" (pin #27) output signals.

-> Any display can be easily configured to output more than one data value.
+Any display can be easily configured to output more than one data value.
 For example, you can have 2 or 3 independent data on one 8-digit display.
 In the picture above you can see Bus Voltage + Bus Load on the right TM1637 display and DME distance + DME time on the upper MAX7219 display).

-> To output additional data on the same display, you need to select second parameter, then select the same display number as for the first parameter was assigned, and enter shift position number.
+To output additional parameter value on the same display, you need to select second parameter, then select the same display output pin number as for the first parameter was assigned (use the "Apeernd" button), and then enter shift position number.

 You can configure 7-segment indicator to display some custom text (as fixed text or text displayed by conditions) using these 26 symbols (along with digits and dot):